manorrock/assistant/ROADMAP.md

 - [ ] Refactor away old LLM commands and only expose the new LLM commands
 - [ ] Add a WorkflowTool to create, manage and execute workflows using a simple DSL structured as JSON
 - [ ] Update IntelliJ gradle build to use the version from the top-levvel pom.xml file
-- [ ] Add /assistant comamnd that will execute a prompt by:
+- [ ] Add /assistant command that will execute a prompt by:
       - Creating workflow
       - Executing the workflow
       - Returning the result of the workflow (prompt)